-Assisted living homes in Indiana are described in regulations as “residential care facilities,” which provide rooms, meals, and healthcare based on residents’ needs.
-Residential care facilities may offer nursing care, and must assist residents with activities of daily living (ADLs) like bathing and eating.
+In Indiana regulations, assisted living homes are called “residential care facilities,” providing rooms, meals, and healthcare based on residents’ needs.
+Residential care facilities may offer nursing care and must assist residents with activities of daily living (ADLs) like bathing and eating.

 – The mission or philosophy on treating residents with dementia

-– The criteria used to determine that a resident is suitable for memory care
+– How the home determines that a resident is suitable for memory care

-– A process for assessment, and implementation of a special care plan
+– A process for assessment, and activation of a personalized special care plan

 – Staff information including the number of employees and their training